rmchartman/School_District_Analysis/README.md

 ![School_Summary_challenge.png](https://github.com/rmchartman/School_District_Analysis/blob/master/Resources/School_Summary_challenge.png)

 ### Top Five Performing Schools
+Below are the Top Five Performing Schools, the first table is without adjustment, the second with adjustment to the 9th grade scores at Thomas High School.
+The academic dishonesty was significant enough to move Thomas High School into 4th place due to the overall passing rate increasing to 91% with the 9th grade scores included.

 Based on overall passing rate, these are the top five schools in the district.

 Original Top Five Performing Schools without adjustment to 9th grade Thomas High School scores.